-In our assessment, a UK Business, Human Rights and Environment Act, would have placed a responsibility on Anglo American to prevent the widespread impacts of its operations on the local communities and ensure that any harm done were addressed.
+In our assessment, a UK Business, Human Rights and Environment Act, would have placed a responsibility on the parent company to prevent the widespread impacts of its operations on the local communities and ensure that any harm done was addressed.
 Such measures would likely include a clean-up of the environment and providing the requisite screening and healthcare to the impacted communities.

-The law would make clear the duty that exists between parent companies and their subsidiaries, avoiding protracted litigation on preliminary issues of parent-subsidiary liability and allowing claims to proceed more quickly into their merits.
+The law would clarify what duties exist between parent companies and their subsidiaries, avoiding protracted litigation on preliminary issues of parent-subsidiary liability and allowing claims to proceed more quickly into their merits.